Yogi Adityanath Is Narendra Modi Of Uttar Pradesh

 Chief Minister Yogi Adityanath has ordered all its officials to declare their assets within 15 days.
 The party’s national spokesperson Srikant Sharma said, “As uprooting corruption is the main agenda of our party, the CM in his first introductory meeting with his ministers directed them to give details of their income, moveable and immoveable properties with 15 days to the (party) organization as well as the secretary (to CM).”

 The earlier Samajwadi Party government has appointed many non-government advisors, the post was offered to their relatives and political favorites.
 The new Chief Minister has sacked all services from said advisers, vice-chairmen, and chairmen.

 In order to control the sexual harassment incidents, the new government has asked UP police to constitute Anti-Romeo Squad.
 Which will be present outside school and colleges to ensure the safety of school and college going girls.

 Who is Yogi Adityanath.

 Mahant Yogi Adityanath was born as Ajay Singh Bisht into a Garhwali Rajput family on 5 June 1972 in the village of Panchur, in Pauri Garhwal district of Uttarakhand.

 His father Anand Singh Bisht was a forest ranger.
 He completed his Bachelor’s Degree in Mathematics from the Hemwati Nandan Bahuguna Garhwal University in Uttarakhand.

-He left home around 1990s to join the Ayodhya Ram temple movement.
+He left home around the 1990s to join the Ayodhya Ram temple movement.
 He came under the influence of Mahant Avaidyanath, the chief priest of the Gorakhnath Math, and became his disciple.
-Subsequently he was given the name ‘Yogi Adityanath’ and designated as the successor of the Mahant Avaidyanath.
+Subsequently, he was given the name ‘Yogi Adityanath’ and designated as the successor of the Mahant Avaidyanath.